EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-rootUptake from each soil layer proportional to the relative plant water availability in the layer
+Root uptake from each soil layer proportional to the relative plant water availability in the layer.

 **Parameters**
 - None